Parallel Computations

 // BAD: Blocking defeats the purpose asyncAllApply( data, item => { return syncBlockingCall( item ); // This blocks! } ); // GOOD: Keep operations async asyncAllApply( data, item => { return asyncNonBlockingCall( item ); } );

-Don't Create Too Many Threads:
+Don't Create Too Many Platform Threads:

-// BAD: One thread per item bigData = range( 1, 10000 ); asyncAllApply( bigData, item => process( item ) ); // 10,000 threads! // GOOD: Batch processing batches = chunk( bigData, 100 ); asyncAllApply( batches, batch => processBatch( batch ) );
+// BAD: One thread per item bigData = range( 1, 10000 ); asyncAllApply( bigData, item => process( item ) ); // 10,000 threads! // GOOD: Use virtual threads for high concurrency asyncAllApply( bigData, item => process( item ), null, null, true ); // OR: Batch processing with platform threads batches = chunk( bigData, 100 ); asyncAllApply( batches, batch => processBatch( batch ) );

 Don't Forget Resource Cleanup: